Mexico Travel Guide

 Currency

-The official currency is the Mexican pesos (MXN).
-As of October 2022, 100 MXN equals 4.97 USD, 5.07 EUR, and 7.75 AUD.
+The official currency is the Mexican peso (MXN).
+As of April 2025, 100 MXN equals 5.07 USD, 4.45 EUR, and 7.95 AUD.

 Credit Cards & ATMs

-Credit cards (MasterCard, Visa, and AMEX) are widely accepted at the big tourist destinations, but once you venture off the beaten track or even only a few kilometers into the jungle to visit cenotes, you need cash as there is likely no reception that allows for credit card payments.
+Credit cards (MasterCard, Visa, and AMEX) are widely accepted at the big tourist destinations, but once you venture off the beaten track or even only a few kilometers into the jungle to visit cenotes, you need cash, as there is likely no reception that allows for credit card payments.

 Plugs

-The plugs are type A and type B. The standard voltage is 127V and the frequency is 60Hz.
+The plugs are type A and type B. The standard voltage is 127V, and the frequency is 60Hz.
 If you live in the USA, you do not need a travel adapter or converter.

 Visa